- 10 Minutes To Read

 Domains will have one of the following statuses:

-- Verified: The domain's SPF and DKIM records are verified and the domain can be used to send signed emails.
+- Verified: The domain's DNS records have been verified and the domain can be used to send signed emails.

-- Unverified: The domain's SPF and DKIM records are not verified and the domain cannot be used to send signed emails.
+- Unverified: The domain's DNS records have not been verified and the domain cannot be used to send signed emails.

 - Undetermined: The domain’s status cannot be determined because the From Address uses liquid code.